rust-lang/wg-async/src/vision/shiny_future/alan_learns_async_on_his_own.md

 I wasn't expecting it to end up this long and detailed!

-I also wasn't expecting to have to get into the fact that `async fn`s capture their arguments, but got their very quickly by just walking through what I imagine Alan's thought process and development would be like.
+I also wasn't expecting to have to get into the fact that `async fn`s capture their arguments, but got there very quickly by just walking through what I imagine Alan's thought process and development would be like.